awslabs/aws-api-gateway-developer-portal/BUILDING.md

 This is the name of the CloudFormation stack to create and deploy.
 As a CloudFormation stack name, it must be unique to your account.

+### `region: string` (Required)

+This is the name of the region to deploy the CloudFormation stack to.

+Note: the edge lambda will always be created in us-east-1 regardless of the value of this.

 ### `siteAssetsBucket: string` (Required)

 This S3 bucket holds the site's static assets to serve from the generated CloudFront distribution.
 As an S3 bucket, the name must be globally unique.